eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/z-device-bound-attestations.md

 The ARF Development Plan [ARF_DevPlan] describes this Topic as follows:

 Currently the ARF only assumes device-bound Attestations.
 Should this be extended to not-device-bound Attestations.
-What specific high level requirements for not-device-bound Attestations should the ARF specify?
+What specific high-level requirements for non-device-bound Attestations should the ARF specify?

 ## 1.2 Key words